cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 - carbon emission commitments, solve tragedies of the commons
 - companies adopting carbon tax while avoiding Malthusian trap
 - nations restricting tax competition, legal arbitrage
-- policy compromises
-- us/Russia disable nuclear devices
-- group of people agree to leave a platform (Facebook)
+- group of people agree to leave a platform (Facebook) or even a ledger

 #### Comparative advantage

 Why might distributed ledger technology help, and what role would it serve?

+- The state machine of distributed ledger can realise atomic execution of threshold commitments, by the involved users delegating control of their assets or operations to logic on the ledger (a "smart contract"), which can wait for the agreed-upon threshold before executing all agreed-upon actions atomically at once (or never, should the threshold never be reached).

-- collection of binding commitments - can maintain space of possible contingent actions - "DEX orderbook"
+- The representation of binding commitments necessary to settle on a ledger as transactions can be collected, stored, and indexes as a space of possible contingent actions (a sort of generalized decentralised exchange orderbook).

-- indexable commitment stores, data processing

-- atomicization of actions

-- could be used to threshold-commit to switch *ledgers*
+- Threshold commitment need not constrain itself to operations expressed on a ledger - with appropriate interblockchain communication protocols, users could in fact threshold-commit to switch *ledgers* (by moving their assets, or delegating control to another ledger) contingent on a modicum of support and perhaps the passage (or lack thereof) of particular alterations by an on-chain governance mechanism.

 #### Objections